vinkla/laravel-translator/README.md

 use Illuminate\Database\Eloquent\Model;
 use Vinkla\Translator\Translatable;
+use Vinkla\Translator\Contracts\Translatable as TranslatableContract;

-class Article extends Model {
+class Article extends Model implements TranslatableContract {

 	use Translatable;